 A service (when acting as a receiver) has a list of public keys for all other services that want to talk to it and provides its public key (when acting as a sender) to other services that it wants to talk to.

 Digital signatures can be safely used without SSL (although SSL is still recommended if the data transferred is sensitive).
-However, this level of security comes with a price: generating and validating signatures can be a complex process.
+However, this level of security comes with a price: generating and validating signatures can be costly and complex.

-- build out the authorization server as a standalone component which is only responsible for obtaining authorization from users and issuing tokens to clients, or you can
+- build out the authorization server as a standalone component which is responsible for obtaining authorization from users and issuing tokens to clients

-- outsource the authorization server as a service that the user trusts, such as a social identity provider like facebook.
+- outsource the authorization server as a service that the user trusts, such as a social identity provider like google or facebook

-This allows you to focus on building and scaling your resource APIs independent of authorization.
+This allows you to focus on building and scaling your APIs (resource server) independent of authorization.

-OAuth2 has multiple flows called grant types for obtaining an access token, but in essence each flow involves obtaining authorization to get an access token and using the access token to access protected resources.
-An access token is a JSON web token (JWT) encoded in base64URL format that contains a header, payload, and signature.
-A resource server can authorize the client (application) to access particular resources based on the scopes and claims in the access token.
+OAuth 2 has multiple flows called grant types for obtaining an access token.
+Deciding which grants to implement depends on the type of client applications you support and the experience you want for your users.
+In essence each flow involves obtaining authorization to get an access token and using the access token to access protected resources.
+An access token is a JSON Web Token (JWT) encoded in base64URL format that contains a header, payload, and signature.
+A resource server (API) can validate the access token and can authorize the client (application) to access particular resources based on the scopes and claims in the access token.

-/.well-known/openid-configuration service discovery endpoint for clients to get information about interacting with the authorization server.
+/.well-known/openid-configuration service discovery endpoint for clients to get information about interacting with the OpenId Connect/OAuth server.

 Before deciding on an API security approach, it is important to understand what are you going to secure and what is the sensitivity of the data being managed?
 APIs handling things like personal data, medical health records or financial data will need a different security approach than an API handling, say traffic updates.
 It is also worth defining the scope of your API security.
 Securing network and server infrastructure for things like intrusion, eves dropping via packet sniffing and physical security often lie outside the scope of API security.
-Opting for a particular technique may depend on specific security requirements of your application because each technique covers different aspects of security.
+Opting for a particular approach may depend on specific security requirements of your application because each technique provides protection on different security aspects.
 For example basic authentication without HTTPS can provide authenticity but no integrity or confidentiality.
 MACs may be sufficient for internal APIs (non public facing) serving a few web applications.
-For highly sensitive data, digital signatures maybe a necessity, but if you are looking for flexibility and performance at scale OAuth2 Bearer tokens maybe the way to go.
+For highly sensitive data, digital signatures maybe a necessity, but if you are looking for flexibility and performance at scale OAuth 2 Bearer tokens maybe the way to go.